wickwirew/Runtime/README.md

 A: Yes!
 The retain counts are set properly so ARC can do its job.

 ## Installation
-For Swift 4 support please use the `swift-4` branch.
 ### Cocoapods
 Runtime is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: